gonzedge/rambling.slider/README.markdown

 # jQuery Rambling Slider

 The jQuery Rambling Slider is a CoffeeScript improved modified version of the [jQuery Nivo Slider](http://github.com/gilbitron/Nivo-Slider) by Gilbert Pellegrom, which is "The Most Awesome jQuery Image Slider".
-It includes some new options to give the slider the ability to adapt different image sizes.
+It includes some new options and methods to give the slider the ability to adapt different image sizes, flash support and transitions extensions.

 You can find more about it on [my blog](http://ramblinglabs.com) or on [this repository's wiki](http://github.com/egonzalez0787/rambling.slider/wiki).